themeblvd/portfolios/readme.txt

 More Info: [Customizing Sidebar Layouts](http://dev.themeblvd.com/tutorial/sidebar-layouts/)

-= How can I change the URL slug of Portfolio archives? =
+= How can I change the URL slug of Portfolio and Portfolio Tag archives? =

 `
 function my_portfolio_tax_args( $args ) {